Intel dossier

 Why Atlanta Still Matters

-• The metro sits on the strongest logistics spine in the Southeast outside the port itself.
+• The metro sits on a major logistics spine in the Southeast outside the port itself.
 Savannah plus the inland connectors keep Atlanta relevant as a distribution and manufacturing node.

 • Industrial recovery is real, but it is not uniform.
 I-85 North and I-75 North are materially healthier than Airport/South Atlanta and Henry County.